Head lice and nits

 • apply lots of conditioner (any conditioner will do)

-• comb the whole head of hair, from the roots to the ends
+• comb the whole head of hair, using the detection comb, from the roots to the ends

 Do wet combing on days 1, 5, 9 and 13 to catch any newly hatched head lice.
 Check again that everyone's hair is free of lice on day 17.